Improve the way you work remotely

 To get started, create a Slack channel for you and your team members and add people using their email addresses.
-Next, you can create 'threads', which are essentially different chat rooms in which you discuss different topics.
+Next, you can create "threads," which are essentially different chat rooms in which you discuss different topics.
 For example, you might have a marketing thread, a content thread, and a social media thread.
 This highly organised system means that you can easily follow multiple conversations.

 Most people are familiar with Skype by now.
 Launched in 2003, the video conferencing and voice-calling system is a life-saver for those who want to stay in touch with people around the world.
 Once you create a profile on the system, you can start making calls.

-You can download Skype for your laptop or get an app on your phone ‒ whatever works for you ‒ and make free calls and video calls to people who have Skype.
-However, if you would like to have group conferences with your entire team, you'll need to upgrade to a premium service.
+You can download Skype for your laptop or get an app on your phone ‒ whatever works for you ‒ and make free calls and video calls to other people who have Skype.
+However, if you'd like to have group conferences with your entire team, you'll need to upgrade to a premium service.
 It's worth looking into the extra features that this will offer you, depending on the specific needs of your team.

-Hosted by Gmail, Google Hangouts is a super simple chat, call and video-call system for remote employees.
+Hosted by Gmail, Google Hangouts is a super simple chat, call, and video-call system for remote employees.
 If you need to get in touch with colleagues in real-time and you all use Gmail, this may be the quickest option for you.
 What's more, you can use Google Hangouts in-browser, which is useful if you don't want to download multiple telecommuting tools.
-Simply open your Gmail email page and click on 'Hangouts' on the left of the screen.
+Simply open your Gmail email page and click on "Hangouts" on the left of the screen.

 Aside from being functional and free to use, Hangouts also has a few snazzy features that shouldn't be overlooked.
 One example of this is the subtitles feature.
 Yes, whenever you're on a call or video call, you can switch subtitles on at the click of a button and the system transcribes your conversation in real time.
 This is extra useful if you have a poor connection and are struggling to fully make out what the other person is saying.